Arjan Malić: International career

 Despite representing Slovenia at the under-19 level, Malić decided to play for Bosnia and Herzegovina at the senior level.
 He was first part of the Bosnia and Herzegovina under-21 team.

 In March 2025, he received his first senior call up, for 2026 FIFA World Cup qualifiers against Romania and Cyprus.
 He debuted against the former on 21 March.

+In June 2026, Malić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the last group game against Qatar on 24 June.